-Think of it like this, put bricks in a bucket and pour water over the bricks, the water goes straight to the bottom of the bucket without delay.
-Fill a bucket with sand and pour water over it, the water will take much longer to get to the bottom.
+Put bricks in a bucket and pour water over the bricks.
+The water goes straight to the bottom of the bucket.
+With sand in the bucket water takes longer to get to the bottom.

-If the grind is too coarse and the coffee goes through too quickly.
+If the grind is too coarse the coffee goes through too quickly.
 Start by adjusting the coarseness of the grind by turning the knob 25 x 180 degree turns at a time.
-Clockwise to make the grind finer, then run another shot and time it again.
+Clockwise to make the grind finer.
+After some adjustment run another shot and time it again.

-As you get close to where you want to be going for 10 turns or so at a time.
+As you get close to 2 Fluid Ounces of espresso in 22-25 seconds.
+Adjust for 10 turns or so at a time.

-Once the coarseness of the ground coffee is about right, weigh the amount of coffee it dispenses and adjust the timer until you are happy.
-Fine tune the coarseness if necessary.
+Once the coarseness of the ground coffee is correct, weigh the coffee the grinder dispenses.
+Adjust the timer until happy.
+Fine tune the coarseness if required.

 By adjusting the grinder using the timed method there is no way you should be able to get to the point where the blades are touching.
-As long before you reach that point you will ‘choke’ the machine.
-That is your coffee will be so fine you will not be able to get any water through it at all.
+Long before that point is reached the coffee will ‘choke’ the machine.
+That is the coffee will be so fine.
+It will not be possible to get any water through it at all.

-Remember to keep the MC2 clean Read the article on cleaning coffee grinders.
+Remember to keep the MC2 burr coffee grinder clean Read the article on cleaning coffee grinders.

 Last but not least – Please note well: